Merchant navy: Pakistani Merchant Navy

 The Pakistan Merchant Navy was formed in 1947.
 The Ministry of Railways and Communication (Port and Shipping Wing), Mercantile Marine Department and Shipping Office established by the Government of Pakistan.
 Who were authorized to flag the ships and also ensured that the vessels were sea worthy.
 All of the private shipping companies merged and formed the National Shipping Corporation (NSC) and the Pakistan Shipping Corporation (PSC) and as a result they had a common flag.
 Among these companies were the Muhammadi Steamship Company Limited and the East & West Steamship Company.

-In the Indo-Pak war of 1971 Pakistan suffered a great loss, and most of Pakistani vessels were left in Bangladesh, because of having Bengali speaking crew on them.
+In the Indo-Pakistani war of 1971 Pakistan suffered a great loss, and most of Pakistani vessels were left in Bangladesh, because of having Bengali speaking crew on them.
 On 1 January 1974, President of Pakistan Zulfiqar Ali Bhutto nationalized the National Shipping Corporation and Pakistan Shipping Corporation, and formed the Pakistan National Shipping Corporation (PNSC) with the intent of reestablishing the Pakistan Merchant Navy.
 Later, the company was incorporated under the provisions of the Pakistan National Shipping Corporation Ordinance of 1979 and the Companies Ordinance of 1984.

 Today, the Pakistan National Shipping Corporation is the national flag carrier.
 The corporation's head office is located in Karachi.
 A regional office based in Lahore caters for upcountry shipping requirements.
 The corporation also has an extensive overseas network of agents looking after its worldwide shipping business.
 The Pakistan National Shipping Corporation also has several subsidiary companies.